 Choose a separate patch for your child

 To help your kids learn from the very beginning about responsibility and provide them with freedom at the same time, give each child a separate patch of your garden.
-Get it ready before they start their activity.
-Use the best soil, remove any tree roots that could get in the way, and choose a spot where there is enough sunlight for the plants to grow.
+You can easily set up a raised garden bed, and get it ready before they start their activity.
+Use the best soil, and choose a spot where there is enough sunlight for the plants to grow.
+You may need to reach out to a company such as https://www.thelocaltreeexperts.com/ to help clear old trees or trim those that are creating too much shade over your garden.

 Encourage and reward young gardeners